Atomox/ExampleCode/Notes/nodejs.readme.md

 - Contains scope within the IFFE.
 - This is because normal ES5 is functional scope.

 ### Closures
+Closure is when a function remembers it's lexicl scope even when the function is executed outside that lexical scope.

 ```
 function makeAdder(x) {
   function add(y) {